 Don’t just focus on your invoice designs.
 Focus more on the important details you should include on your invoices.
-A good invoice should include all relevant information such as; product or service description, order number, GST amount, shipping costs (if any), total amount, invoice number, due date, payment options, clearly defined payment terms, late payment charges, contact information and a personalized thank you note.
+A good invoice should include all relevant information such as; product or service description, order number, GST amount, shipping costs (if any), total amount, invoice number, due date, payment options, clearly defined payment terms, late payment charges, contact information, and a personalized thank you note.

 4. Invoice your clients as quickly as possible.

 The best time to send an invoice is as soon as your project with a client is completed or right after your product or service is delivered to them.
-Prompt invoicing basically leads to a faster payment.
+Prompt invoicing basically leads to faster payment.
 This will show your professionalism to your clients.
 When it comes to recurring invoices, consider sending them on the same day (or date) every month to show your consistency.

 5. Follow up with your clients.

 If your client doesn’t immediately pay the invoice you have sent a few days before, then you shouldn’t hesitate to send them a reminder concerning the upcoming payment due date.
 You can do this a week or a few days before the due date.
 In addition to helping you get paid on time, sending reminders will also benefit your clients, as they won’t have to spend extra money on late payment charges.
 Remember to keep your reminder messages professional and courteous.